AbhiramRV/Object_detection/README.md

 Normalization:
 Normalizing the input data makes the learning process faster.
 Vanishing or exploding gradient can be partially solved by careful initialization of weights.

+While choosing the mini-batch size, select number which can be represented as a power of 2 ( eg: 64,128,256,512 etc).
+This helps in faster training.
+And mini batch size should fit in the CP/GPU memory